dbuchwald/6502/README.md

 This one increases cost of the build, but in the end you have the whole chip to yourself, so you can hack whatever contraptions you can think of :)

-This extra VIA chip can be also used to run Ben't programs, but you have to remember to update addressing mode.
+This extra VIA chip can be also used to run Ben's programs, but you have to remember to update addressing mode.

 ### Extra ACIA chip for serial communication